OfficeDev/microsoft-teams-apps-faqplus/Wiki/Home.md

-# FAQ Plus [Version 2]
+# FAQ Plus

 Chatbots are an easy way to provide answers to frequently asked questions by end-users.
 However, most chatbots fail to engage with end-users in meaningful way because there is no human in the loop when the chatbot fails.

 FAQ Plus bot is a friendly Q&A bot that brings a human in the loop when it is unable to help.
 One can ask the bot a question and the bot responds with an answer if it is contained in the knowledge base.
 If not, the bot allows the end-user to submit a query which then gets posted in a pre-configured team of experts to provide support by acting upon the notifications from within their team itself.

-**Applicable scenarios:** FAQ Plus [Version 2] works really well for light weight QnA and help desk scenarios.
+**Applicable scenarios:** FAQ Plus works really well for light weight QnA and help desk scenarios.
 It also works well to provide quick support when launching new projects/initiatives in the organization.

 **Earlier release of FAQ Plus has following features:**